Ocqueoc Outdoor Center

 Ocqueoc Outdoor Center, formerly known as Camp Black Lake, is a former Civilian Conservation Corps located at 7142 Ocqueoc Lake Road in Ocqueoc Township, Michigan.
 It is now used as a youth and adult outdoor education center.
-The site is significant as one of only two surviving CCC camps in Michigan, out of the 122 different original camp locations.
+The site is significant as one of only two surviving CCC camps in Lower Michigan, out of the 122 different original camp locations across Michigan.
 It was listed on the National Register of Historic Places in 2021.

 History

 The state of Michigan began setting aside land for state forests in the 1920s.
 In 1928, the Black Lake State Forest was created in Presque Isle County.
 When Franklin Roosevelt started his New Deal programs, the area became an ideal place to begin some of the New Deal conservation programs.
 Camp Black Lake was built in 1933 as part of the Emergency Conservation Work (late renamed the Civilian Conservation Corps) program.
 The camp was used to house unemployed middle-aged veterans of the Spanish American War and WWI.
 These were replaced by younger men in 1936, but veterans returned the next year.
 The camp was active year-round until the CCC was disbanded in 1941.